zhgzhg/Drizzle/README.md

     * `@DependsOn Github's BMP280_DEV::https://github.com/MartinL1/BMP280_DEV/archive/master.zip`

 * __@BoardSettings__ _platform_name_::_board_name_::_menu_path_[->_option_][||_another_menu_path_->option]
-  * Clicks on the UI options provided by particular board (and platform)
+  * Clicks on the UI options provided by a particular board (and platform)
   * __More__ than 1 marker can be used.
   * To match all platform and/or board names a * can be used
   * To describe the path to the particular option -> can be used
   * To separate multiple menu paths || can be used
   * Menu matching is case-sensitive
-  * Menu matching will be performed in the order of definition and __will stop immediately once match is found__.
+  * Menu matching will be performed in the order of definition and __will stop immediately once a match is found__.
 Always define the concrete rules in the beginning, and the less concrete at the end.
   * Examples:
     * `@BoardSettings esp32::ESP32 Dev Module::Flash Frequency->40MHz`